DiPS-Digital-Peer-Initiative/mind-matters-24/_events/reel-making.markdown

 Note:- The first four award winners will be able to showcase their reels during award ceremony.

 ## Rules and Regulations
-- Eligibility Criteria: Students of classes VIII,IX,X,XI,XII along with 1st and 2nd year students can register.
+- Eligibility Criteria: Students of classes VIII,IX,X,XI, XII, along with 1st and 2nd year students, can register.
-- Participants can enter individually (number of actors is optional).
+- Participants can enter individually (the number of actors is optional).
-- Content must be respectful, informative, and aimed at promoting mental well being.
+- Content must be respectful, informative, and aimed at promoting mental well-being.
 - All content must be original.
 Plagiarism will result in disqualification.
 - Proper citations must be provided for any referenced material.
 - Reels must be in English.